Vilseck-Lab/LaDyBUGS/README.md

 # Lambda Dynamics with Bias-Updated Gibbs Sampling (LaDyBUGS)
-LaDyBUGS is an efficient method of free energy calculation by performing Gibbs sampling over a set of discrete lambda values with a dynamic bias.
-Herein, we provide up-to-date scripts for performing the process using OpenMM using the CHARMM forcefield.
+LaDyBUGS is an efficient alchemical free energy method for computing free energy differences between two or more chemical states.
+LaDyBUGS uses Gibbs sampling to sample alchemical transformations between chemical states and uses a dynamic bias to encourage the equivalent sampling of all discrete lambda values accompanying these transformations.
+More information about LaDyBUGS can be found here: [LINK DOI].

-We provide a step-by-step process for performing a LaDyBUGS calculation.
+In this repository, we provide up-to-date scripts for performing ligand perturbations with LaDyBUGS using OpenMM or pyCHARMM with the CHARMM forcefield.
+In the 'example' directories, we provide a step-by-step tutorial for performing a LaDyBUGS ligand calculation.

+[stopped here - continue updated below]

 # Installation
 To clone this repository: